securesign/sigstore-ocp/docs/sts/aws-sts.md

 For this you will need to have an `IAM role` for your AWS Identity Provider with permissions to list S3 buckets.
 From the AWS Console, choose `Roles-> Create Role -> Web Identity`.
-From here you'll need to choose your Identity provider from the dropdown list in your account and Audience.
+Choose your Identity provider from the dropdown list in your account and Audience.
 Next, you'll need to add the Policy `AmazonS3ReadOnlyAccess`.
 Note the ARN `arn:aws:iam::xxxx:role/xxxxxxxx`, to add to the cosign service account.